Dr. Kajal Kapur

 Synopsis

-Dr. Kapur served as the Chair of the Virginia State Air Pollution Control Board (SAPCB) and member of its Public Engagement Committee.
-She is currently serving as a Board Member for the Southeast Rural Community Assistance Project, Inc. (SERCAP).
+Dr. Kapur served as the Vice Chair and Chair of the Virginia State Air Pollution Control Board (SAPCB) and a member of its Public Engagement Committee.
+She is currently serving as a Board Member and Vice Chair for the Southeast Rural Community Assistance Project, Inc. (SERCAP).

 Dissertation